fjrd84/clojure-playground/README.md

 - `lein eastwood` run the linter
 - `lein cloverage` analyze the test coverage
 - `lein ancient` search for outdated dependencies
+- `lein kibit` analyze the code and suggest more idiomatic variants

 Using the REPL: